 Hindeloopen/Hylpen was very isolated from the rest of Friesland.
-Nevertheless, the town had an important position for world trade and shipping.
-This was because they had a good connection to Amsterdam.
-The isolated location and the Amsterdam and international contacts resulted in Hindeloopen having its own language and costume.
-They also developed the internationally known Hindelooper painting art.
+Nevertheless, the city had an important position for worldwide trade and shipping.
+This was because they had a good connection with Amsterdam.
+The isolated location and the Amsterdam and international contacts ensured that Hindeloopen had its own language and traditional costume.
+They also developed the internationally renowned Hindelooper painting.

-After years of prosperity and wealth, the town became a small fishing village in the 19th century.
-Amsterdam gained a direct connection to the North Sea.
-The route across the Zuiderzee and past Hindeloopen was thus no longer necessary.
-It was just a long detour.
+After years of prosperity and wealth, the town turned into a small fishing village in the 19th century.
+Amsterdam was given a direct connection to the North Sea.
+The route across the Zuiderzee and along Hindeloopen was therefore no longer necessary.
+It was just very far.

-Nowadays the town is still small.
+Today the town is still small.
 Less than 900 people live there.
-But still the town is worth a visit.
-It is like an open-air museum.
-The facades and national monuments give you a glimpse of the once rich past.
-Hindeloopen was even named a “top experience” by Lonely Planet.
-So the international appeal is still there.
+Still, the city is worth a visit.
+It’s like an open-air museum.
+The facades and the national monuments give you an insight into the once so rich past.
+Hindeloopen has even been labeled a ‘top experience’ by the Lonely Planet.
+That international allure is still in the air.

-In Hindeloopen you will find the Fries Schaatsmuseum (Frisian Skating Museum).
-This museum is definitely worth a visit, because Friesland and skating are inseparable.
-Part of the museum is the pancake house ‘De Friese Doorloper’.
-Here you can not only eat well, but also get your stamp.
+In Hindeloopen you will find the Frisian Skating Museum .
+This museum is worth a visit anyway, because Friesland and skating are inextricably linked.
+Pancake house ‘De Friese Doorloper’ belongs to the museum.
+Here you can not only eat good food, but also get your stamp

 There is a lot to do in Hindeloopen.
 We have listed our favorite activities and sights.

-The fountain of Hindeloopen was created by the Chinese artist Shen Yuan.
-The fountain is inspired by the coat of arms of Hindeloopen, which shows a tree of life.
-The tree represents life, energy and wisdom.
-Oriental birds are sitting on the fountain.
-It looks like they are having a cozy get-together.
-Around the fountain there are big antlers where you can sit for a while to watch the birds.
-From the fountain you can take a walk around the town, which will show you all the beauty of Hindeloopen.
+Chinese artist Shen Yuan created the Hindeloopen fountain.
+The fountain is inspired by Hindeloopen’s coat of arms on which a tree of life stands.
+The tree represents life energy and wisdom.
+Oriental birds sit on the fountain.
+It looks like they’re having a nice get-together.
+Around the fountain are large antlers where you can sit for a while to get a good look at the birds.
+You can take a city walk from the fountain, which shows you all the beauty of Hindeloopen.

-Now that you’re doing the Elfstedentocht, it’s of course nice to learn more about the world’s one and only skating tour.
-A visit to the Fries Schaatsmuseum is therefore not to be missed.
-The skating museum not only has the largest collection of skates and sleds in the world, but here you can also admire the entire history of the Elfstedentocht.
-You can also find the largest skate in the world and a real frostbitten toe.
+Now that you are riding the Elfstedentocht, it is of course also nice to learn a bit more about the one and only tour of the ice tours.
+A visit to the Fries Schaatsmuseum should therefore not be missed.
+The Skating Museum not only has the largest collection of skates and sleds in the world, the complete history of the Elfstedentocht can be admired here.
+In addition, you will find the largest skate in the world and a real frozen toe.

-The royal family’s love for skating is also evident.
-King Willem Alexander skated on the Elfstedentocht in 1986 under the name W.A. van Buuren.
-The skates he wore at that time are in the museum.
-There are also photos of Queen Wilhelmina and the princesses skating on the Hofvijver (court pond) and a letter from Queen Wilhelmina asking for skates for Princess Juliana.
-Another beautiful piece is the medal from 1896 from Queen Wilhelmina for Jaap Eden, which he received after his third world championship title in St. Petersburg.
+The love for skating within the royal family also becomes clear.
+King Willem Alexander skated the Elfstedentocht in 1986 under the name WA van Buuren.
+The skates he wore then are in the museum.
+There are also photos of Queen Wilhelmina and the princesses skating on the Hofvijver and a letter from Queen Wilhelmina asking for skates for Princess Juliana.
+Another beautiful item is the medal from Queen Wilhelmina from 1896 for Jaap Eden, which he received after his third world title in St. Petersburg.

-In addition to the restaurant, the Frisian Skating Museum also has a store where you can buy not just a pair of skates, but also art of Hindelooper painting.
-Gauke and Pieter Bootsma paint according to old tradition in this special style.
-In the store you can admire and buy various hand-painted items, gifts and furniture.
-It is also possible to experience what it is like to be a Hindelooper painter yourself during the Hindelooper painting workshop.
+In addition to the restaurant, the Fries Schaatsmuseum also has a shop , you can’t go here for a pair of skates, but for the Hindelooper painting.
+Gauke and Pieter Bootsma paint according to old tradition in this specific style.
+You can admire and buy various hand-painted objects, gifts and furniture in the shop.
+It is also possible to experience for yourself what it is like to be a Hindelooper painter during the workshop Hindelooper Painting .

 5. Museum Hindeloopen

-Would you like to learn more about the art of Hindelooper painting?
-Visit Museum Hindeloopen !
-You can admire the beautifully painted interiors and fabrics with colorful patterns of flowers, leaves and birds.
-By the way, not only skating, but also Hindelooper painting is very popular with the royal family.
+Would you like to know more about Hindelooper painting?
+Visit the Museum Hindeloopen !
+Here you can admire the beautifully painted interiors and fabrics with colorful patterns of flowers, leaves and birds.
+Fun fact: not only skating, the Hindelooper painting is also loved by the Royal family.

-In addition to painting, the Hindeloopen Museum also offers a wealth of information about the town’s rich past and its shipping industry.
-In its heyday, Hindeloopen’s fleet included no less than 100 ships.
+In addition to painting, in Museum Hindeloopen you will also learn everything about the rich past of the town and shipping.
+In its heyday, Hindeloopen’s fleet consisted of 100 ships.

-Durkje de Boer enjoys traveling to faraway places to be inspired by textile art, clothing and traditions.
-On her travels she visits small studios, meets creative artisans and buys textiles directly from the producers she visits.
-This way she produces beautiful textile products in her textile studio in Hindeloopen .
-There you can buy a colorful collection of handmade textiles, but also beautiful quilting and folklore fabrics like Hindeloopen’s chintz and skins.
+Durkje de Boer likes to travel to distant destinations to be inspired by textile art, clothing and traditions.
+On her travels, she visits small workshops, meets creative craftsmen and buys textiles directly from the makers she visits.
+Through these trips she makes beautiful textile products in her Textile Atelier in Hindeloopen .
+A colorful collection of traditionally made textiles is available there, but you can also find beautiful quilting and folklore fabrics such as the Hindelooper chintz and furs.

 7. Chocolatier Paul Koldewijn

-Paul Koldewijn makes traditional chocolate candies and other treats.
-He uses only the very best raw materials, such as Callebaut chocolate.
-He also makes sure that he always uses freshly prepared ingredients.
-It sounds irresistible, and it is.
-So stop by the bonbon manufactory, where you can taste and buy the products.
-You can also get various teas and other artisan products here.
-A visit to the store is also nice for back home.
-If you take a box of chocolates, they will be packed in boxes decorated with hand-painted Hindelooper art.
+Paul Koldewijn makes bonbons and other chocolate treats in a traditional way.
+He only uses the very best raw materials, such as Callebaut chocolate.
+He also ensures that he always uses freshly prepared ingredients.
+Sounds irresistible and it is.
+So drop by the Tea Bonbonnerie, where you can taste and buy the products.
+You can also come here for various teas and other artisanal products.
+A visit to the store is also fun for the home front.
+If you take a box of chocolates with you, it will be packed in boxes decorated with hand-painted Hindelooper Painting.

-End your day at the Sudersee fish restaurant and liquor brewery.
-This restaurant is wonderfully situated in the heart of Hindeloopen.
-The terrace offers a view of the old courthouse and the 17th century church.
-You can enjoy super fresh fish dishes and taste all the brewery’s liquors.
-You can find Sudersee Restaurant at Buren 1, 8713 KA in Hindeloopen.
+End your day at the seafood restaurant and liqueur brewery Sudersee .
+This restaurant is located in a beautiful location in the heart of Hindeloopen.
+From the terrace you have a view of the old courthouse and the 17th century church.
+You can enjoy super fresh fish dishes and taste all the liqueurs from the brewery.
+You can find restaurant Sudersee at Buren 1, 8713 KA in Hindeloopen.